-Figure 3: Quota system and annual cap by category, 2012-2018
+Figure 3: Quota system and annual cap by category, 2012-2019

-Source: Ministry of the Interior, Settlement Order 2018, NLV-2018.
+Source: Ministry of the Interior, Settlement Order 2019, NLV-2019.

 Thus, the quota system for third country family migration continues to be complex, the basic logic being the linkage of the residence and labour rights of the family members of third country citizens to the status/title of the 'anchor', i.e. the third country citizen with the residence title in Austria who requests the reunification with family members.
 Figure 3 provides some insight into the remaining quota system, which applies to fairly small groups of third country migrants.
-The total number of quota places has been rising since the introduction of the new system (2012: 5,213), reaching 6,120 in 2018.
-This annual inflow cap continues to be substantially lower than in 2011 (8,145), the year of transition; the difference is due to the introduction of the red-white-red card for third country wage and salary earners.
+The total number of quota places has been rising since the introduction of the new system (2012: 5,213), reaching 6,120 in 2018, and declining slightly in 2019 to 6,035.
+This annual inflow cap continues to be substantially lower than in 2011 (8,145), the year of transition; the difference is due to the introduction of the red-white-red card for third country wage and salary earners and their family members via the red-white-red plus card.